Your Ultimate Guide To Retinol

 Retinol results vary depending on the formula, and of course, the person – but generally, it can be a few months (think 12 weeks) before you see any visible results.
 Given that this ingredient helps to reduce (and even prevent) fine lines and wrinkles, decongest pores, target hyperpigmentation and clear acne, we believe it’s worth the wait – patience is key!

-Don't be tempted to use any harsh scrubs, exfoliants or acids, such as AHAs and BHAs, in the same sitting as retinol.
-While not exactly an exfoliator, retinol does increase skin cell turnover and exfoliate dead skin cells – add any AHAs and BHAs into the mix and this could lead to excess dryness, redness and, ultimately, a very unhappy skin barrier.
-If you’re adamant about having AHAs and BHAs in your skincare routine, alternate the days in which you use retinol instead of these.
+Don’t be tempted to use harsh scrubs, exfoliants, or acids like AHAs and BHAs in the same sitting as retinol.
+While not a traditional exfoliant, retinol does boost skin cell turnover and slough off dead skin cells, so adding AHAs or BHAs on top can lead to dryness, redness, and a very unhappy skin barrier.
+If you want both in your routine, alternate the days you use retinol and these acids.

-As we've mentioned, we also recommend you tread carefully when it comes to combining vitamin C and retinol, especially if you’re new to retinol or other active ingredients.
-While you’ll find formulations that contain both retinol and vitamin C, as a starting point it’s safe to stick to vitamin C in the morning and retinol in the evening.
-And always, always wear SPF.
+As mentioned, be cautious when combining vitamin C with retinol, especially if you’re new to actives.
+While some formulations contain both, a safe starting point is vitamin C in the morning and retinol at night.
+And, as always, never skip SPF.

 What are the potential side effects of retinol?

 “When starting to use retinol, regardless of age and strength, skin needs to acclimatise to it – so take it slowly,” says Niamh.
 “Since retinol is a potent, bioactive ingredient, it can result in some side effects,” adds Heather.
 “If you experience any issues, experiment with your retinol use.
-It could be that your skin can only tolerate it once or twice a week, instead of daily.
+It could be that your skin can only tolerate it once or twice a week, instead of daily".
 You could also be more sensitive to higher concentrations of retinol, meaning it’s a good idea to seek out a product with a lower percentage.
-It doesn’t mean you can’t still reap its benefits though – studies show even in amounts as little as 0.1%, retinol can still have a visible impact on skin.”
 Irritation should disappear steadily, as skin will eventually build a tolerance to – and welcome – retinol.

 Can I use retinol while pregnant?